erauner12/scriptable/src/Days Until/README.md

 ## Setup

-1. Add the widget to the home screen
+1. Add the Scriptable widget to the home screen
 2. Set `Script` to `Days Until`
 3. Set `Parameter` to a comma separated list of the `title` and `date` (formatted as `YYYY-MM-DD hh:mm`)
     - e.g. `Flight to Hong, 2024-04-11 18:50`